 - Fry in small batches, about 10 at a time

 I love eating this meal.
-It's supposed to be an appetizer, but I sometimes eat it for dinner.
+It's supposed to be an appetizer, but I sometimes eat it for lunch or dinner.
 Once you start, you won't be able to stop (or share).
 A tasty appetizer for Chinese New Year that everyone will love.
 Bon Appetit! Приятного аппетита!